aosmolovskyi/puzzle-fifteen/README.md

 7. It not well tested with gridSize > 4
 8. On close actions
 9. Hardcode values should be in config file
+10. Shuffle algorithm optimization (If it's unsolvable greatest way it to switch 2 cells in such way, that iversion count become correct)